TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 export default class extends Controller {}
 ```

-This controller does not do anything, it only shows how it imports tht base class `Controller` that we use a basis.
+This controller does not do anything, it only shows how it imports the class `Controller` that we use as a basis.
-As you see there is no mention of the name of the controller, the name is inferred from the file name
+As you see, there is no mention of the name of the controller, the name is inferred from the file name
 (`input_controller.js` becomes `input`).

 This creates a scope, all the following attributes will only work within the scope of that controller / dom element.